edab/DSA_Quick_Reference/docs/trees.md

 ### Insert

 Inserting an element into a _Tree_ when he has no order is a simple operation, all we need to do is find the first node that doesn't have all the children and add to it the new node.

-In the worst case is that we travel the longest path until we found the leaf.
+In the worst case, we need to travel through the number of nodes equal to the height of the tree.

+### Search

+Since there is no particular order in the nodes of a _Tree_, we could start off by using any of the traversal algorithms to go through the tree, and check if the node has the value that we are searching.

 ### Delete

-###
+A delete operation usually start with a search operation, and we can have different conditions to handle:

+- the node found is a _leaf_: we can simply delete it.
+- the node has only one child: we can delete it, and connect it's child to the old node's parent.
+- the node has two child: we can search a leaf, delete the node and attach it's child to it.

 ### Traversal